scholacantorum/public-site/about/index.md

 **Our Vision:**  Schola Cantorum celebrates the joy of singing!

-**Our Mission:**  The mission of Schola Cantorum is to connect people with the joy of singing through moving performances, educational and community programs, and collaborations with local artists.
+**Our Mission:**  To connect people with the joy of singing through moving performances, educational and community programs, and collaborations with local artists.